André Kamperveen: Broadcasting and Journalism

 On 15 December 1950 the first edition of 'Sport Ontspannings Kroniek' (also known as SOK) was published as a weekly sports newspaper.
 Although not the first sports paper in Suriname, the previous publication folded after only two years in existence.
 Kamperveen and Jules Defares were the directors of the new paper.
 Initially a weekly, it was eventually published twice a week, becoming a weekly once more by 1955.
 Kamperveen contributed a great deal to sports journalism in Suriname.
 He was heavily involved in some of the earliest live radio broadcasting of football matches as well, working with Surinamese radio stations Rapar, Apintie and SRS.
-He founded the VSJS (Vereniging van Sportjournalisten in Suriname (English, Association of Sports journalists in Suriname), becoming the first chairman of the organization in 1963.
+He founded the VSJS (Vereniging van Sportjournalisten in Suriname, meaning 'Association of Sports journalists in Suriname'), becoming the first chairman of the organization in 1963.

 On 20 October 1966 the first Surinamese television station went on air, the Surinaamse Televisie Stichting (STVS), and two years later, Kamperveen produced the first weekly sports show in Suriname for the station called 'Sportrevue'.